Components of an Early Childhood Master's

 Many graduate programs for an Early Childhood Education master’s degree are offered as a general master’s degree of education with a specialization in ECE or specialized education services (SES).
 Some might offer a master’s degree of arts in elementary education.
 Other programs offer an early childhood education masters with a choice of specialization.
 It is even possible to pursue a master’s degree of education in early childhood leadership and program administration or early childhood leadership and advanced teaching licensure.

 Specializations will vary from school to school, and it may not be possible to obtain a specific specialization without attending physical classes at a particular university.
-However, today, many higher learning institutions, including some of the most reputable and traditional universities, offer master’s degrees online.
+However, today, many higher learning institutions, including some of the most reputable and traditional universities, offer master’s degrees.
 It is also possible that some schools will offer master’s degrees in education with certificate programs in early childhood education or special needs education.
 Despite the differences in titles, all accredited programs will focus on skills required for leadership and administration roles to some degree, whether you pursue these positions, or you choose another career path.

 What Can I Do with a Master's in Education